Learning Assistant Program

 - 1 hour weekly meeting

-*Note, each course may adapt these requirements to the needs of the course.
+Note, each instructor may adapt these requirements to the needs of their course.

 Georgia Tech student in Good Academic Standing and Good Judicial Standing